 Seats are comfortable, with manual lumbar support adjustment for the front seats as standard across the range.
-The front and rear pillars are quite thick.
-Thanks to large door mirrors and a standard reversing camera, any parking and backing up manoeuvres shouldn’t present much of a problem.
+The front and rear pillars are quite thick, but thanks to large door mirrors and a standard reversing camera, any parking and backing-up manoeuvres shouldn’t present much of a problem.
 Cabin quality is good, with pleasingly soft-touch materials on top of the dashboard and on the door armrests.

-Boot space isn’t class leading – the SEAT Arona trumps it there.
-There’s still plenty of room for a long weekend away with a sizable picnic to top it off.
+Boot space isn’t class-leading – the SEAT Arona trumps it there.
+There’s still plenty of room for a long weekend away with a sizeable picnic to top it off.
 There’s a flat floor with a minimal load lip, so getting stuff into the boot is less of a task, and even more space is available when you drop the 60:40 split-folding rear seats.

 Running costs and reliability